 Falls from Heights

-The leading cause of mortality in construction and one of the most dangerous risks in all business sectors is falling.
-Working on roofs, scaffolding, ladders, and elevated platforms often creates gravity as an unforgiving risk factor.
-At any moment, such small things such as loss of balance, failure of safety harness anchorage, or scaffold structures could cause fatal falls.
+Falls represent the leading cause of fatalities in construction and one of the most serious hazards across all industries.
+Working on roofs, scaffolding, ladders, and elevated platforms makes gravity an unforgiving risk factor.
+A momentary loss of balance, failed safety harness anchorage, or compromised scaffold structure can result in fatal falls.

 Common fall scenarios and their causes:

-- Ladder failures: weak rails, missing rungs, bad set angles or placement on not stable surfaces.
+- Ladder failures: Weakened rails, missing rungs, improper setup angles, or placement on unstable surfaces.

-- Scaffold collapses: missing guardrails, poor bracing, overstressing, or deteriorated parts.
+- Scaffold collapses: Missing guardrails, inadequate bracing, overloading, or deteriorated components.

-- Fall protection failures: worn safety harness, compromised anchor points, incorrect tie-off positions, or equipment beyond the limit of service life.
+- Fall protection failures: Worn safety harnesses, compromised anchor points, incorrect tie-off positions, or equipment beyond service life.

 Equipment requiring systematic inspection: